IBM/drawIT/README.md

 ---

-## Types
+## Input Formats

 1. JSON - Input is from tool-generated JSON/YAML for existing infrastructure, Output is diagrams.net xml file.
-2. Python - Input is python code, Output is diagrams.net xml file.
+2. RIAS - Input is from RIAS APIs for existing infrastructure, Output is diagrams.net xml file.
-3. RIAS - Input is from RIAS APIs for existing infrastructure, Output is diagrams.net xml file.
+3. Terraform - Input is from Terraform for existing infrastructure, Output is diagrams.net xml file.
-4. Terraform - Input is from Terraform for existing infrastructure, Output is diagrams.net xml file.
+4. diagram-as-code: Input is python code, Output is diagrams.net xml file.

 <details><summary>Logic Flow</summary>